Why Me?

 I am technical

-I listen well
+I am curious and I listen well

 I am an experienced trainer and coach